6529-Collections/nextgen/docs/getter-functions.md

     function tokenURI(
       uint256 tokenId
     ) public view returns (string memory) {
+      return (baseURI, tokenId) or
       return _uri;
     }

 <div id='tokenIndices'/>

-### How to find the reserved tokens indices of a collection?
+### How to find the reserved token indices of a collection?

 <b>Purpose:</b> The <i>viewTokensIndexForCollection(..)</i> function retrieves the token indices reserved for a collection.